Rootly-AI-Labs/On-Call-Health/README.md

 ##  Features

-- ** Multi Layer Signals**: Individual and team-level insights
+- **Multi Layer Signals**: Individual and team-level insights
-- ** Interactive Dashboard**: Visual  and AI-powered burnout risk analysis
+- **Interactive Dashboard**: Visual and AI-powered burnout risk analysis
-- ** Real-time Analysis**: Progress tracking during data processing
-- ** Tailor to Your organization**: Ability to customize tool integration and signal weights
+- **Tailor to Your organization**: Customize tool integration and signal weights

 ##  Methodology

-The On-call Burnout Detector (OCB) takes inspiration from the [Copenhagen Burnout Inventory](https://nfa.dk/media/hl5nbers/cbi-first-edition.pdf) (CBI), a scientifically validated approach to measuring burnout risk in professional settings.
+The On-call Burnout Detector takes inspiration from the [Copenhagen Burnout Inventory](https://nfa.dk/media/hl5nbers/cbi-first-edition.pdf) (CBI), a scientifically validated approach to measuring burnout risk in professional settings.
 The Burnout Detector isn’t a medical tool and doesn’t provide a diagnosis; it is designed to help identify patterns and trends that may suggest overwork.

 ### Methodology breakdown
 Our implementation uses the two core dimensions: